acend/argocd-basics-training/content/en/docs/05/helm.md

 {{% /onlyWhen %}}

 {{% alert title="Warning" color="warning" %}}
-Argo CD provides a mechanism to override the parameters of Argo CD applications.
 [The Argo CD parameter overrides](https://argoproj.github.io/argo-cd/user-guide/parameters/) feature is provided mainly as a convenience to developers and is intended to be used in dev/test environments, vs. production environments.

 Many consider this feature as anti-pattern to GitOps.
 So only use this feature when no other option is available!
 {{% /alert %}}